Doug Blanke, J.D.

 B.A., University of Minnesota, magna cum laude

 M.A., University of Minnesota

 Mike Freiberg, J.D.

-Mike Freiberg is working on two research projects related to menthol in tobacco products and cigarette butt litter.
-Previously, he researched non-cigarette tobacco products and provided legal technical assistance to jurisdictions around the country working on various tobacco control policies.
+Mike Freiberg provides legal technical assistance to jurisdictions around the country working on various tobacco control policies.
+Previously, he worked research projects related to menthol in tobacco products, cigarette butt litter, and non-cigarette tobacco products.
 Mike has worked as an adjunct law professor at the William Mitchell College of Law, having taught classes in legislation and public health law.
-Mike also serves as a State Representative and spent nine years on the Golden Valley City Council, helping to craft the city’s strong secondhand smoke ordinance that was adopted in 2004.
+Mike also serves as a Minnesota State Representative and spent nine years on the Golden Valley City Council, helping to craft the city’s strong secondhand smoke ordinance that was adopted in 2004.
 From 1999-2001, Mike worked for a member of Congress as a legislative assistant specializing in health care.